oils-for-unix/oils/doc/eggex.md

     / digit+ ; ignorecase /

-A translation preference appears after the second semicolon.
+A translation preference looks like `%pref`.
 It controls what regex syntax the eggex is translated to by default.

-    / digit+ ; ignorecase ; ERE /
+    / digit+ ; ignorecase %ERE /

-This expression has a translation preference, but no flags:

-    / digit+ ;; ERE /

 ### Multiline Syntax